Trends in global sanctions

 As a member of the United Nations, Japan also derives major aspects of its sanctions policy from United Nations Security Council (UNSC) resolutions – the majority of which are issued in alignment with the objectives of the sanctions objectives set out in FEFT.
 Beyond its FEFTA and UNSC obligations, in certain circumstances Japan will implement unilateral sanctions.
 It may also implement sanctions that reflect its commitments to other countries and international organizations, such as the US or the EU.

-Firms operating in Japan must ensure compliance with the Japan sanctions regulations by implementing a suitable sanctions screening solution, and ensure that they check new customers against the Ministry of Finance’s Japan sanctions list.
+Firms operating in Japan must ensure compliance with the Japan sanctions regulations by implementing a suitable sanctions screening software, and ensure that they check new customers against the Ministry of Finance’s Japan sanctions list.

 The Democratic People’s Republic of North Korea (DPRK) has a well-established regional and international reputation for disruptive and illegal activity, including breaches of nuclear proliferation agreements, human rights abuses, and cybercrime.
 Accordingly, North Korea is a major focus of Japan’s unilateral sanctions regime: in 2006, Japan imposed an import embargo on North Korea, and followed that measure up in 2009 with an export embargo.
 The measures are in alignment with the positions of the UNSC and most Western governments, including the US, the UK, and the EU.

 Like other jurisdictions, Japan imposes a range of additional economic restrictions on North Korea, with criminal and civil punishments for non-compliance.
 Persons that conduct financial activities with North Korea face fines up to 1 million yen, and three years in prison.
-Similarly, persons that breach trade restrictions with North Korea face fines of up to 10 million yen and five years in prison
+Similarly, persons that breach trade restrictions with North Korea face fines of up to 10 million yen and five years in prison.

 In April 2021, Japan responded to North Korea’s continued efforts to develop long-range nuclear weapons by extending the Japan sanctions program for two years.
 The embargoes, which had been due to expire on April 13, will now remain in place until 2023.